 Reconstruction has no known effect on the recurrence of disease in the breast, nor does it generally interfere with chemotherapy or radiation treatment, should cancer recur.
 Your surgeon may recommend continuing periodic mammograms on both the reconstructed and the remaining original breast tissue.
 If your reconstruction involves an implant, be sure to go to a radiology center where technicians have experience in the special techniques required to get a reliable x-ray of a breast reconstructed with an implant.

 The Pinnacle Plastic Surgery Approach

 Post-mastectomy breast reconstruction is not a simple procedure.
 There are often many options to consider as you and your doctor explore what’s best for you.
-Drs.
-Klenke and Cazorla are dedicated to you and take pride in helping you achieve your best results.
+Dr. Klenke is dedicated to you and take pride in helping you achieve your best results.
 At Pinnacle, we provide detailed consultations allowing us to understand each patient’s motivation and desired outcomes.
 Our team will evaluate your health in your initial consultation and define which surgical procedures are most suitable for you based on your body to create a personalized surgical plan.
 We are here to help you meet your body goals.